jdh2358/py4science/examples/sphinx_qs/extensions.rst

 Now let's look at some of these in action.
-You can see the literal source for this file at :ref:`sphinx-extensions-literal`.
+You can see the literal source for this file at :ref:`extensions-literal`.

 .. _ipython-highlighting: